aimms/how-to/Articles/521/521-writing-to-snowflake-database.rst

-Writing to a Snowflake database
+Writing to a Snowflake Database
 ================================

 ..
 Execution error while evaluating the assignment statement for "sp_connectionString" on line 1 in user-defined function section "PostMainInitialization".
 Error with SQLCreateConnectionString(ODBC, SnowflakeDSIIDriver, tna31667.snowflakecomputing.com, DEMO_DB, aimms): ODBC Driver 'SnowflakeDSIIDriver' is not installed on this system.
 For a list of available ODBC drivers, please refer to the AIMMS functions SQLNumberOfDrivers and SQLDriverName.